 North Vancouver Parade Details

 At the end of the ceremonies the parade usually begins once again.
-The pipe band, veterans and other participants march from Victoria Park, up Lonsdale Avenue, west along 15th Street and back to the JP Fell Armories on Forbes Avenue.
+The pipe band, veterans and other participants march from Victoria Park, up Lonsdale Avenue, west along 15th Street and back to the JP Fell Armouries on Forbes Avenue.

 The Remembrance Day Ceremonies